Vincent-Omondi/stylize/README.md

 ## Getting Started

-To get started with Stylize, follow the instructions below.
+To get started with Ascii-art-web-export-file, follow the instructions below.

 ### Prerequisites